 The tobacco industry has a long history of using international trade agreements to force open new markets in low- and middle-income countries, sharply increasing tobacco use and the death and disease it causes.
 Increasingly, tobacco companies are also challenging measures to reduce tobacco use as violations of trade and investment agreements, threatening the authority of nations to protect the health of their citizens.

-Tobacco products are the leading cause of preventable death in the U.S. and around the world.
-Tobacco killed 100 million people in the 20th century.
-Without urgent action, it will kill one billion people in the 21st century.
+Tobacco use is the leading cause of preventable death around the world.
+Without urgent action, tobacco products will kill one billion people in the 21st Century.
 Freer trade in tobacco products directly conflicts with the goal of saving lives by stemming this global epidemic.

 The goals of liberalized trade include lowering the price of products and increasing the number of consumers for them.
-In stark contrast, public health measures seek to save lives by reducing consumption of tobacco products through policies such as higher taxes to increase prices, bans and restrictions on marketing, and large, graphic pack warnings that inform consumers about the disease and death caused by tobacco.
+In stark contrast, public health measures seek to save lives by reducing consumption of tobacco products through policies such as higher taxes to increase prices, bans and restrictions on marketing, and large, graphic pack warnings that inform consumers about health risks of tobacco use.

-Nations across the globe have made legally binding commitments to implement such measures by signing on to the world’s first public health treaty, the World Health Organization Framework Convention on Tobacco Control (FCTC).
-All countries involved in the Trans-Pacific Partnership Agreement negotiations have ratified or signed the treaty.
+Nations across the globe have made legally binding commitments to implement these and other measures to curb the tobacco epidemic by signing on to the world’s first public health treaty, the World Health Organization Framework Convention on Tobacco Control (FCTC).
+All 12 TPP countries have ratified or signed the treaty.

 Philip Morris International sued Uruguay under a bilateral investment treaty over its laws increasing the size of warning label on cigarettes and limiting the number of variations of each brand.
 Uruguay adopted these policies to counter the tobacco industry’s use of the deceptive terms "light," "low tar" and "mild."

-Philip Morris International sued Australia over its new plain-packaging law under an Australia-Hong Kong bilateral investment treaty.
+Philip Morris International sued Australia over its new law requiring plain cigarette packaging under an Australia-Hong Kong bilateral investment treaty.